MemoryTalker: Personalized Speech-Driven 3D Facial Animation via Audio-Guided Stylization: Proposed Method

 We search for motion features that are synchronized with the input audio after storing memory.
-At this time, in order to minimize individual speaking styles of effect by the audio, such as pitch and tone, (\textit{i.e.,} mapping multiple speaking style attributes to a single phoneme when the same pronouncing), we use the encoded text representation $f_{txt}^t$ from the encoder of automatic speech recognition (ASR) $E_{aud}$ as a query to access memory.
+At this time, to reduce the influence of individual speaking style variations in the audio (\textit{i.e.,} mapping various speaking styles to a single phoneme when the same pronouncing), we use the encoded text representation $f_{txt}^t$ from the encoder of automatic speech recognition (ASR) $E_{aud}$ as a query to access memory.
 This leads us to query common facial motion (i.e., common lip shapes for the same word regardless of the speaker).
 The encoded text representation $f_{txt}^t$ can be written as

 where $\psi_{\rightarrow n}(\cdot)$ is a single linear layer that projects to fit the number of slots. $a$ represents the input audio signal.
 The pre-trained ASR encoder in HuBERT \cite{HuBERT2021} is used as $E_{aud}$ to map the source audio segment $a^t$ to the text representation $f_{txt}^t$. $\text{Interp}(\cdot)$ is a linear interpolation function to synchronize the motion features and the text representations as video fps.